MichelleGoldfinger/MechaCar_Statistical_Analysis/README.md

 * What data is needed to run the statistical test?

-  The mean of city or highway fuel efficiency for the sample distribution (the competition) and the mean of the city or highway fuel efficiency of the population.     distribution(MechCar).
+  The mean of city or highway fuel efficiency for the sample distribution (the competition) and the mean of the city or highway fuel efficiency of the population     distribution(MechCar).